Helping Elderly Parents: The Complete Guide

 This file should include:

-• Any other legal certificates (like citizenship, divorce, or adoption).
+• Other legal certificates (such as immigration, citizenship, divorce, or adoption papers).

-Gathering and organizing all this information can be difficult, particularly with the other responsibilities of caring for elderly parents.
+Gathering and organizing this information can be difficult, particularly with the other responsibilities of caring for elderly parents.
 We are here to help.
 Trustworthy is a single, safe place to organize and manage your parents’ important information.
-You can rest easy knowing their sensitive information is protected and available whenever you need it.
+Their sensitive information will be protected and available whenever you need it.

 In the event that you’ll need to start taking over your parents’ bills, knowing ahead of time what needs to be paid and when will make the transition much smoother.